rchincha/project-stacker.github.io/docs/developer_guide/building_stacker.md

-Contrary to what the documentation in squashfs implies, squashtool and libsquash from squash-tools-ng need to be installed globally, as user specific path overrides aren't propagated into `make check`'s test envs.
+Contrary to what the documentation in squashfs implies, squashtool and libsquash from squash-tools-ng need to be installed globally, as user specific path overrides are not propagated to `make check`'s test envs.

 Thus, when you reach the step **install into mylocal="$HOME/lib"** from the squashfs guide, use the config below.
 You can put them at the end of your .bashrc file so you don't need to run them every time.